tejas7535/storybookM3/README.md

              }
          }
      ```
+   - In order to integrate your app in the workspace, it is mandatory to support the configurations `dev`, `qa` and `prod`.
-   - Don't forget to add a `environment.dev.ts` as well as a `environment.prod.ts` to your environments in your app.
+   - Don't forget to add a `environment.dev.ts` as well as a `environment.prod.ts` or if needed a `environment.qa.ts` to your environments in your app.
 4. Add Deployment job
    - Add an entry to `deployments.json` for your app:
      ```json